JonnyPickard/create-component-template/README.md

 2. in the root dir of the project under `cct.config`
 3. inside of the `package.json` under `cct.config`

-Finally if none of these are found it will default to using the default templates.
+Finally, if none of these options can be found it will default to using default templates.

 A config file should be structured like so: